Connecting Two BLE Devices in iOS

 Introduction

 Bluetooth Low Energy (BLE) has become a cornerstone technology in the Internet of Things (IoT) ecosystem, offering energy-efficient wireless communication for a wide range of devices.
-This article provides a detailed guide on implementing BLE connectivity between two devices in iOS, covering everything from basic concepts to a practical implementation using Swift.
+This article provides a detailed guide on implementing BLE connectivity between two devices in iOS, covering everything from basic concepts to practical implementation using Swift.

 Understanding BLE Basics